 - They’re not as loud as most rifles and handguns.

 - Lower recoil than most rifles with the exception of .22 caliber rifles.

-- Virtually all of the same accessories that you can add to your rifle like optics, flashlights, and vertical foregrips can be mounted on your carbine.
+- Virtually all of the same accessories that you can add to your rifles like optics, flashlights, and vertical foregrips can be mounted on your carbine.